derin2024/derin2024/README.md

 </h1>

  ## About
 Qualified as a QA engineer of manual and automatic and also a Bachelor of Business Management.
 I have completed some projects in API and Web testing manual testing and automated testing and I used various tools (Java, Selenium, Postman, Rest Assured, Serenity BDD, Cucumber, and many more).
-With these skills, I am highly interested in pursuing a career as a QA in tech industries..
+I am proactive with great attention to detail and analytical thinker with a strong desire to learn and grow.
+With these skills, I am highly interested in pursuing a career as a QA in tech industries.

 ## Social Media
 [Instagram](https://www.instagram.com/d_malsa) <br>